Case study

 The very beginnings

-Fletcher and Floyd started University in September 2020 and quickly became close friends and colleagues - “we would frequently joke that we would spend more time together than with our partners,” Fletcher recalls.
+Fletcher, Floyd and Jack started University in September 2020 and quickly became close friends and colleagues - “we would frequently joke that we would spend more time together than with our partners,” Fletcher recalls.

-“Our first small project was ‘Marshmallow’… a minute-long short film exploring the relationship of a mother and daughter who spend time together by the lake in summer,” shot by George and Fletcher.
+“Our first small project on 16mm film was ‘Marshmallow’… a minute-long short film exploring the relationship of a mother and daughter who spend time together by the lake in summer,” directed by Floyd, shot by George and Fletcher.

 New Tropic Pictures YouTube Homepage